-- The total amount of online 50/50 and Facility Loading Adder generation will be limited to PJM online PGEN PJM Avg EEFORd - Justification for change - This metric attempts to restrict the ramping to an amount that may realistically be needed/occur during the period under study.
+- The total amount of online 50/50 and Facility Loading Adder generation will be limited to PJM online PGEN \ PJM Avg EEFORd - Justification for change - This metric attempts to restrict the ramping to an amount that may realistically be needed/occur during the period under study.
 Using PMAX does not make sense when many of the units are dispatched well below that level.

-- Establish similar procedures for single and common mode analysis - Instead of using 80/20 for single contingency ramping and 50/50 for common mode ramping use 50/50 for both. - Maintain status quo DFAX and impact thresholds for single contingency and common mode outages - Ramp generators to same output levels for both tests. - Energy-only portion of unit will be studied using separate individual plant deliverability procedure described in proposal 7.
+- Establish similar procedures for single and common mode analysis - Instead of using 80/20 for single contingency ramping and 50/50 for common mode ramping use 50/50 for both. - Maintain status quo DFAX and impact thresholds for single contingency and common mode outages - Ramp generators to same output levels for both tests. - Exception: Summer, single contingency testing will continue to examine CIR levels - Output levels not examined as part of generator deliverability test will be studied using separate individual plant deliverability procedure described in proposal 7.

-Justification for change

-- With declining EEFORds the number of generators in the 80/20 excluding wind and solar now averages around 28, whereas the number of generators in the 50/50 averages around 12. - With removal of EEFORd for units less than 50 MW dispatches will be more concentrated with higher MW machines. - Also considering stressed wind and solar (Harmer and Helpers) - Change will allow the removal of operational contingencies and greatly simplify analysis by having a shared, common dispatch on which all contingency analysis is performed.
+- Justification for change - With declining EEFORds the number of generators in the 80/20 excluding wind and solar now averages around 28, whereas the number of generators in the 50/50 averages around 12. - With removal of EEFORd for units less than 50 MW dispatches will be more concentrated with higher MW machines. - Also considering stressed wind and solar (Harmer and Helpers) - Change will allow the removal of operational contingencies and greatly simplify analysis by having a shared, common dispatch on which all contingency analysis is performed.